Laughter, magic, music and drama – AOTNZ line-up for 2020

 Aro mai, Aro atu, aroha.
 (To face, to be faced, to love)

-May - Austen Found - Jane Austen’s undiscovered musicals with Penny Ashton, Lori Dungey and Robbie Ellis
+May - Austen Found: The Undiscovered Musicals of Jane Austen - with Penny Ashton, Lori Dungey and Robbie Ellis

 June - Movers by James Cain and Red Scare Theatre Company